aries-strato/strato-aws-examples/terraform/ec2-add-ebs/README.md

 2. Modify the `terraform.tfvars.sample` file according to your environment (don't forget to omit the .sample extension prior to running)
 3. Run `terraform apply`

-## How to set alias for your Symphony storage pool
+## How to set an alias for your Symphony storage pool
 1. Log into Symp CLI
 2. Get the UUID of your pool (storage pools list -c id -c name)
 3. Set the alias of your desired pool with the following command: